glopzel/frontendmentor-grid-testimonial/README.md

 ### What I learned

-This was a great to practice CSS Grid skills.
+This was a great challenge to practice CSS Grid skills.

 ### Continued development